AlbertMietus/MESS/SoftwareCompetence/LeanEngineering/BDD_TDD/startingWithBDD+TDD.rst

    .. update:: 2023/04/30

+      ..
 As it is still actual and fits in my new :ref:`MESS_blogs`, I made a few updates and reposted it.

+      As it is still actual and fits in my new :ref:`MESS_blogs`, I’m making a few updates and **repost next week**

 Ideally, each team should understand the concept of this *development process* **first** and then **exercise** it before practicing it in a **project**.
 However, IMHO, it is possible to learn it on the job.
 As long as one is carefully